 To use the OR clause, hover over the current segment in the cohort definition you are building.

 You can also add a NOT to the clause you are constructing by using the dropdown in the left corner.

 In the example below, we create a cohort of users called "Users Who Add > 7 Friends” and define this set of users as those who have performed the ‘AddFriend’ event more than 7 times from June 1 to June 30 and are from the United States.
 For the most accurate results, we recommend putting a date range around a user property if you include one.

 The Within clause allows you to look at a cohort within x days of first use.
 This clause is helpful when you are interested in the group of users that performed a specific event within X days of becoming a new user.

 When using "within x days of first use" in the cohort definition you are only able to look at the last 90 days of data.
-If we calculated this cohort on June 1st, and then applied the cohort in Event Segmentation on November 1st, you will notice there are large drop-offs August-September and September-October.
+If we calculated this cohort on June 1st, and then applied the cohort in Event Segmentation on November 1st, you will notice there are large decreases August-September and September-October.
 This is because as time goes on, there will be less and less new users from previous months that fit in the 90-day window allowed for a cohort using the "within" clause.